 While Ronaldo was a skilful winger when he left United in 2009, he had morphed into a centre-forward by the time he returned to the club in 2021.

 The 37-year-old has often looked a shadow of his former self during his second spell at Old Trafford and Father Time has seemingly caught up with him.

-But he can still produce moments of magic and came to United’s rescue in the Champions League group stages with six goals in five games, including late winners against Atalanta and Villarreal.
+But he can still produce moments of magic and came to United’s rescue on occasion last season, scoring a total of 24 goals in all competitions.

 The last time Man Utd faced Villarreal… 😏

 — Football on BT Sport (@btsportfootball) November 23, 2021

 Martial joined the Red Devils from Monaco in 2015 and immediately attained cult hero status by scoring against Liverpool on his debut.

 While the France international has since scored another 78 goals for the club, he’s struggled with inconsistency and his huge promise remains unfilled.

 Martial fell down the pecking order after United signed Cavani and Ronaldo but seems to be in Erik ten Hag’s plans.
 This is surely his last chance at United though.

 Ibrahimovic arrived at United as a 34-year-old free agent, and some people thought that he was too old to play in the Premier League.